 There are a few good areas for travelers to stay in Nagoya.
 I’ve created the color-coded map below to help you understand where these suggested neighborhoods are.
-Click on the link for an interactive version of the map.
+Click on the link for a live version of the map.
 (Please note that marked areas are approximations only)

 RED – Around Nagoya Station